magicasaservice/vue-equipment/packages/plugins/MagicDrawer/index.md

       items: [
         {
           label: 'id',
           description: 'Providing an id is required.
-Can either be a string or a ref.',
+Can either be a string or a ref.'
-          code: ['label']
         },
         {
           label: 'MaybeRef\<string\>',
-          code: ['label'],
           escape: true
         },
         {
-          label: 'true',
+          label: 'true'
-          code: ['label']
         }
       ]
     },